Skip to main content

 Do Hippos Eat Watermelon In The Wild?

-Similar to the zoo, the hippopotamuses in the wild can also eat watermelon, but they do not.
+Like the zoo, the hippopotamuses in the wild can also eat watermelon, but they do not.
 There is no watermelon in the wild.

 While you are in the wild, you are not allowed to feed the animals in the wilderness - including hippos.
 This is for safety and health reasons for both you and the hippos.